 - Bring a broom: Pack a small broom or brush to sweep sand out of your RV and off of your outdoor mats.

 Before heading out for your beach camping trip, check what amenities are available at your campground.
 If you want to use your RV’s outdoor shower, choose a campsite with a water hookup.

-When you camp at Kampgrounds of America, you’ll always enjoy clean bathroom facilities with hot showers.
+When you camp at Kampgrounds of America, you will always enjoy clean bathroom facilities with hot showers.
 KOA Campgrounds also offer laundry facilities, making it easy to settle in for a long-term beach retreat.

 3. Plan for Sun Protection

 The fastest way to ruin a beach camping trip is getting a blistering sunburn on your first day there.
-Plan ahead and pack ample sun protection, including sunscreen, umbrellas and covering clothing.
+Plan by packing ample sun protection, including sunscreen, umbrellas and covering clothing.
 Here are a few important items to pack for your RV beach camping trip:

-- Sunscreen: Buying sunscreen from a store at home will typically be less expensive than waiting until you get to the beach and you’ll also be sure to get your preferred brand.
-Packing sunscreen in your RV also means you’ll be able to head out into the sunshine the minute you get to the campground.
+- Sunscreen: Buying sunscreen from a store at home will typically be less expensive than waiting until you get to the beach, and you will also be sure to get your preferred brand.
+Packing sunscreen in your RV also means you can head out into the sunshine the minute you get to the campground.